'Still no direct contact with Peng'

 The WTA has been told Peng is safe, and in Beijing, by the Chinese Tennis Association, although Simon said there has been no confirmation that is true.

+Later on Friday, three photographs of Peng were posted on a WeChat account under her name with the caption 'Happy Weekend'.
+However, the authenticity of the post on the Chinese instant messaging service was questioned by BBC China media analyst Kerry Allen.

-"I'm very very concerned about her," he said in an interview with the BBC on Friday.
+"I'm very, very concerned about her," Simon said in an interview with the BBC.

-Fears for 35-year-old Peng's welfare have continued to grow since she said on 3 November she was "forced" into a sexual relationship with former China vice-premier Zhang Gaoli.
+Fears for Peng's welfare have continued to grow since she said on 3 November she was "forced" into a sexual relationship with former China vice-premier Zhang Gaoli.

 Peng made the allegations in a post on Chinese social media site Weibo and they were soon deleted from China's internet.